Director Cheatle Resigns And State Police Testimony

 Okay.

-At 20, 25 minutes prior, though, someone saw him pointing a rangefinder and tanky taking range estimation or range readings, right?
+At 20, 25 minutes prior, though, someone saw him pointing a rangefinder and taking range estimation or range readings, right?

 And he was he was pointing it.

-I mean, he was I mean, because a rangefinder, I guess you can have it digital and do it like this, and but there are also range finders you look through and you have a reading.
+I mean, he was, I mean, because a rangefinder, I guess you can have it digital and do it like this, and but there are also range finders you look through and you have a reading.

-Can you do you know description of the range finder?
+Can you do you know description of the rangefinder?

 Okay.

-And that was a PSP guy in the Secret Service Command post via a text message 20-something minutes before, and you think it included the fact that the guy had a rangefinder.
+And that was a PSP guy in the Secret Service command post via a text message 20-something minutes before, and you think it included the fact that the guy had a rangefinder.

-My understanding is yes.
+My understanding is, yes.

-Um you mentioned that the two ESU guys that were in the second story, it's honestly it in truth, it to me, it appears to be a second building behind it that got joined by all these different the breakup of that whole complex and the intricacies of you know places to hide and move around,
+Then you mentioned that the two ESU guys that were in the second story, it's honestly, in truth, to me, it appears to be a second building behind it that got joined by all these different breakup of that whole complex and the intricacies of places to hide and move around, all the little alleyways is because they built tunnelways or not tunnels, but hallways that were covered between each of these different buildings.

 Yep.

-My understanding is uh yes, according to interviews.
+My understanding is, yes, according to interviews.

-So so they were not manning, they did not have oversight on that rooftop because they were out looking for the guy.
+So they were not manning, they did not have oversight on that rooftop because they were out looking for the guy.

 Correct.

-But one of them, crooks had a rangefinder, and so they leave and they go look, he's suspicious.
+But one of them, Crooks, had a rangefinder, and so they leave and they go, look, he's suspicious.

-I I get that as a sniper works.
+I get that as a sniper works.

 So anyway, they leave.